 If you have an original idea or an interesting take on a current development in the streaming wars sphere, we want to know about it.
 Please send your pitch to [email protected], and we’ll be in touch if your enquiry is of interest to us.
 As we receive lots of pitches every day, we thank you in advance for your patience in receiving a response.

 Please note we will be in touch only if your idea and experience matches our needs.
 We will then assign an editor to correspond with you.
 You may be required to complete an assessment to demonstrate your writing ability before being able to submit an article for us.

 What we’re looking for

 Streaming Wars is a hub for quick-fire news that delivers information people who lead busy lives want to read in a quick and easily digestible format.
 This means we want short, punchy pieces which deliver concise information.
 Long-form articles will rarely be accepted, and any opinion pieces need to be backed up by relevant statistics from the industry.
-We like high-quality reporting that focuses on financial and business perspectives within the streaming sphere, and we especially want to hear from those who have intel on new streaming services or developments yet to hit the mainstream news.
+We like high-quality reporting that focuses on various perspectives within the streaming sphere, and we especially want to hear from those who have intel on new streaming services or developments yet to hit the mainstream news.

 - We will not accept pre-written articles – please only send ideas.

 - Please be as brief as possible in your email.
 Bullet points are welcome!

 - Writers must send links to their portfolios to demonstrate previous experience of content creation.